flwidmer/ultimate-profile-builder/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Take total control of your WordPress sign-ups with this easy to use plugin.Custom fields,roles and much more!
+Take total control of your WordPress sign-ups with this easy to use plugin.
+Custom fields,roles and much more!

 == Description ==